Logo Voyage

-Melnik (Bulgarian: Мелник) is a "town-museum" in South-Western Bulgaria.
-The smallest town in the country, it's also notable for the geological formations surrounding it, its wine and its architecture.
+Melnik (Bulgarian: Мелник) is a "town-museum" in South-Western Bulgaria, surrounded by curious geological formations.
+The smallest town in the country, it's also known for its wine and its architecture.
 It's nested in the foothills of the Pirin mountain, close to the border with Greece.

 Understand

-[edit]With a population of about 200 people, Melnik is the smallest town in Bulgaria - its official classification as a town is traditional and maintained for historical reasons.
-Since 1968, it's been also declared a "town-museum".
+With a permanent population of about 200 people, Melnik is the smallest town in Bulgaria - its official classification as a town is traditional and maintained for historical reasons.
+Since 1968, it's been also declared a "town-museum" due to its preserved traditional architecture.
 Many of its houses are either hotels, wineries, or both.
 Administratively, Melnik is a part of the Municipality of Sandanski, the nearest sizable town, and both are part of Blagoevgrad Oblast (Province).

 Melnik lies in a hollow in the south-western foothills of Pirin.
 It's surrounded by picturesquely eroded cliffs in a great variety of shapes, a landform called "earth pyramids" or "hoodoos" in geography.
 It's assumed that the town's name is derived from the local name of the formations: "mel"-s (melove), presumably originating from a Slavic root meaning "sandy clay, sandstone" or "crumbly".
 The formations extend much further than the town, reaching the small village of Rozhen to the east, with a total area of about 17 km2 (6.6 sq mi).
 They are a nationally protected landmark.